metauni/metauni.github.io/slt/align.md

 > Our ability to make lots of useful observations depends on measurement tools, or lenses, that make visible things which are invisible, either by overcoming the physical limitations of our sense organs or our cognitive limitations to interpret raw data.
 This can be a major bottleneck to scientific progress, a prototypical example being the invention of the microscope, which was a turning point for our ability to study the natural world.
 The lenses that currently exist for interpretability are still quite crude, and expanding the current suite of tools, as well as building places to explore and visualize neural networks using those tools, seems critical for making lots of high bit observations -- From "[Searching for search](https://www.lesswrong.com/posts/FDjTgDcGPc7B98AES/searching-for-search-4)"

+# Why should mathematicians work on Alignment?

+Take it from Demis Hassabis, [CEO of DeepMind](https://www.lesswrong.com/posts/SbAgRYo8tkHwhd9Qx/deepmind-the-podcast-excerpts-on-agi#_Avengers_assembled__for_AI_Safety__Pause_AI_development_to_prove_things_mathematically):

+> I always imagine that as we got closer to the sort of gray zone that you were talking about earlier, the best thing to do might be to pause the pushing of the performance of these systems so that you can analyze down to minute detail exactly and maybe even prove things mathematically about the system so that you know the limits and otherwise of the systems that you're building.
+At that point I think all the world's greatest minds should probably be thinking about this problem.
+So that was what I would be advocating to you know the Terence Tao’s of this world, the best mathematicians.
+Actually I've even talked to him about this—I know you're working on the Riemann hypothesis or something which is the best thing in mathematics but actually this is more pressing.

 # Interpretability via Universality

 We describe an approach to scalable interpretability of neural networks based on SLT and the